ImperialCollegeLondon/ReCoDE_Diffusion_Code/README.md

  main.o \
 ```

 The makefile can also facilitate compilation in a number of different ways depending on the options provided.
-The snippet below compiles the code when 'make debug' is called, such that it uses all common flags set by **$(FC_FLAGS_COMMON)** in addition to the compiler flag 'DEBUG'.
+The snippet below compiles the code when the command ```make debug``` is used on the command line, such that it uses all common flags set by **$(FC_FLAGS_COMMON)** in addition to the compiler flag 'DEBUG'.
 ```Makefile
 debug:   FC_FLAGS = $(FC_FLAGS_COMMON) -DDEBUG
 ```